Walker names former legislator as DNR secretary

 "(Meyer) understands the balance between protecting our natural resources and supporting economic prosperity in our state," Walker said in a news release.

-Meyer hails from Eagle River, a city of about 1,420 people 20 miles from the state border with Michigan's Upper Peninsula.
+Meyer, 68, hails from Eagle River, a city of about 1,420 people 20 miles from Wisconsin's border with Michigan's Upper Peninsula.
 He has served as the city's mayor and executive director of the city's chamber of commerce.
 He didn't immediately return a telephone message from The Associated Press on Monday afternoon but said in the news release that he was honored to be appointed secretary.

 "Our state is blessed with an abundance of natural resources, and we will work to responsibly protect them and ensure they remain a source of recreation, tourism, economic growth, and rich natural history now and for our children," he said.